monkeyman192/NMSDK/README.md

 If you already have a version of *MBINCompiler* on your computer, ensure it is the latest version.
 This can be found on the [MBINCompiler releases](https://github.com/monkeyman192/MBINCompiler/releases) page.

 For NMSDK to be able to use *MBINCompiler*, the program needs to be registered to the path so that it can be called from anywhere on your computer.
-Open the folder containing the `MBINCompiler.exe` you just downloaded, open this folder in command line, then enter `MBINCompiler.exe register`.
+Open the folder containing the `MBINCompiler.exe` you just downloaded, open this folder as admin in command line, then enter `MBINCompiler.exe register`.
 This will add the folder the `.exe` is in to the system path, allowing NMSDK to be able to access the program from anywhere.

 ---